sagemath/sage-archive-2023-02-01/src/doc/en/developer/packaging.rst

 #.
 The tarball as it is distributed by the third party, or as close as
    possible.
-Valid reasons for modifying the tarball are deleting unnecessary files to keeep the download size manageable or regenerating auto-generated files if necessary.
+Valid reasons for modifying the tarball are deleting unnecessary files to keep the download size manageable or regenerating auto-generated files if necessary.
 But the actual code must be unmodified.
 See also :ref:`section-spkg-src`.